river-berlin/unibase/README.md

 ### Simplified explaination

 at this point, I am creating (for display, as a placeholder),
-- A complex shopping application
+- A complex language learning application
-- The shopping items can be searched through
+- items can be searched through
+- items that can be bought
 - There is a subscription service that can be used to reduce the prices of the items

 The app is going to add more complex features to everything, essentially being able to cancel a subscription (that will cancel after a 30 day period), or to be able to refund a purchase if the user does not like it